How to Blog Like a Boss

 - Visuals: Images, infographics, and videos all help boost engagement and time spent by viewers on your post.
 People love to look at and share visuals!

 - Heading Tags: Also known as H1 through H6 tags, heading tags help with on-page SEO and signal the hierarchy and level of importance of each heading and sub-heading.
-For example, your title would be your H1 tag, your secondary heading would be your H2 tag, and subsequent sub-headings would be H3 tags.
+For example, your title would be your H1 tag, your secondary heading would be your H2 tag, and subsequent sub-headings would be H3 tags, etc.

-Keep Social Media Promotion in Mind
+3. Keep Social Media & Other Forms of Marketing in Mind

 As you’re writing your article, take note of what parts of your post will do well on different social media channels.
 For example, as I write, I pull out sound bites and hashtags I think will do well on Twitter.
 I also promote different sections of my articles on different platforms so that my social media posting isn’t redundant on multiple sites.
+You can also take note of how you’ll best position your latest post for your next newsletter or email marketing campaign.